siddhi-io/www/en/docs/docs/guides/integrate-various-enterprise-systems/guide.md

           isAutoCommit: false
 ```

 Now you can install the SiddhiProcess using following `kubectl` command.
+Before you install the `SiddhiProcess` you have to add the docker image tag in the `siddhi-process.yaml` file.
+You have to add the docker image name(<DOCKER_HUB_USER_NAME>/siddhi-runner-alpine:latest) in the YAML entry `spec.container.image`.

 ```sh
 $ kubectl apply -f siddhi-process.yaml